sungkhum/openwindows/README.md

-# Micropython ESP8266 and DS18B20 "Open the Windows" DIY Sensor
+# Micropython ESP8266 and DS18B20 "Open the Windows" DIY Sensor with Push Notifications
 By Nathan Wells
 MIT License